 Cyber and Interpersonal Behaviour Research (CIBR)

-The Department of Psychology is actively involved in research exploring human behaviour, emotions and experiences in relation to technology and the impact of technology on individuals both online and offline.
+The School of Psychology is actively involved in research exploring human behaviour, emotions and experiences in relation to technology and the impact of technology on individuals both online and offline.
 In addition, we examine offline social processes, emotions, mental resilience and interpersonal relationships across the lifespan.
 Examining both cyber and real-world behaviour, this dynamic research hub draws together different strands within Psychology, including Cyberpsychology, Social Psychology and the Psychology of Emotion.
 We currently have wide-ranging active research projects and welcome expressions of interest from postgraduate students at MSc and PhD level interested in interpersonal research and Cyberpsychology, as well as from potential collaborators.
 Read further here about our MSc (Research) in Cyberpsychology programme.
 Our current research interests include:

 - Cyberbullying, cyberaggression and other online risks